ClementDreptin/ModdingResources/getting-started.md

       </gameregion>
     </xex>
     ```
-    The base address doesn't need to be `0x91D00000` but the it must not conflict with the base address of any other loaded plugin and must be greater `0x82000000` + the size of the application currently running.
+    The base address doesn't need to be `0x91D00000` but it must not conflict with the base address of any other loaded plugin and must be greater than `0x82000000` + the size of the application currently running.
 I recommended setting the base address as anything greater than `0x90000000`.
     Now set this file as your config file in `Xbox 360 Image Conversion > General > Configuration File`.
 - **TODO: Console deployment settings**

 ## Hello World!
-Once your project is set up, place everything from your main cpp file with that:
+Once your project is set up, replace everything from your main cpp file with that:
 ```C++
 #include "stdafx.h"